FNSC2200 Mysteries of Forensic Science

 - Advisable prior study:

-- a background in biological
+- a background in biological or social sciences

 - Contact hours